FelixNgFender/cs4432/hw1.md

 = 6,250 blocks - 12 * 512 blocks
 = 106 blocks

-Time to read each cylinder
+Time to read each cylinder: since head has to be idle for a full rotation, we have to warm it up again before seeking to the next cylinder
 = seek time (warm up + arm movement) + rotation time + transfer time = 2 ms + 1 track / 400 tracks/ms + 1000 / (7200 rpm / 60) + 512 * 8 sectors/block * 0.08 ms/sector
 = 2 ms + 0.0025 ms + 8.33 ms + 327.68 ms